JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7969 days**.

-And here is a just a random fact -  **The citric acid found in lemon juice is said to be able to dissolve a pearl**.
+And here is a just a random fact -  **The flatulation from domesticated cows produce about 30% of the methane on this planet**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)